Published

 To learn more about the setHeader() function, read our Scripting reference.

-If you're not already an A11y Pulse user, sign up for a free trial and see how easy it is to bring continuous accessibility testing into your team's workflow.
+Not using A11y Pulse yet?
+Sign up for a free trial and see how easy it is to bring continuous accessibility testing into your team's workflow.

 Questions?
 We would love to hear from you.
 Drop us a line at [email protected].